Sarah Roxburgh, Esq.

 Co-Executive Director and Chief of Operations

 Sarah Roxburgh became co-Executive Director and Chief of Operations at VLS in 2010, after previously serving as a staff attorney.
 She has led VLS through several capacity-building initiatives, including with Social Innovation Forum (2014), the Nonprofit Learning Institute (2016), and Social Venture Partners, Boston (2018-2021).
-Sarah currently serves on Social Innovation Forum’s Alumni Council, which helps identify gaps in support for nonprofits.
+Sarah has served on Social Innovation Forum’s Alumni Council, which helps identify gaps in support for nonprofits.
 In 2019, she was named co-Lawyer of the Year by the Frank J. Murray Inn of Court.

 Sarah received her B.A. from Northeastern University and her J.D. from New England Law | Boston.
 Upon graduation, she received the New England Law | Boston Dean Timothy J. Cronin, Jr. Memorial Award for the graduate with the most outstanding contribution to public service.